What makes up your credit score?

 15% Credit History – Have you been a good citizen?
 How many loans have you had?
 Have you paid them all on time?
 Did you miss any payments?
 Did you get refused a loan?

 10% Credit Mix – This means the types of accounts you have had.
 There is a different level of importance placed on say, a home loan compared to a loan for a laptop purchased at a computer store.
 Layby, small purchases, car, shopping, mortgage and credit cards show a ‘healthy’ mix of loan types.
 Nothing healthy about owing money but credit ratings are strange beasts.
+Being wary about the agency from where you secure your home loan, student loan, or any such financial credit is of utmost importance in such cases.

 10% New Credit Accounts – This speaks for itself.
 What are your most recent loan applications that you successfully applied for?
 Are you handling them all well?
 How many new loans do you have?